TLC Singles Lunch

 Family Promise of North Idaho Lutheran Church of the Master joins with Trinity to host families in Family Promise several times during the year.
 Many volunteers are needed to support this effort.
-There are a variety of ways to get involved: Help with set-up and pack up; meal preparation; overnight or evening host; purchase supplies; shop for supplies, do laundry.
+There are a variety of ways to get involved: meal preparation; purchase supplies; shop for supplies, do laundry.
 There are so many wonderful ways to make this program a success.

 Food Bank Throughout the year, Trinity holds several food drives and collects non-perishable food items in the “Caring and Sharing” box in the Atrium.
 Food is distributed locally by Christ the King Lutheran Church.

 We Personally Care This is a drive to collect personal care items that are donated to the community food bank.

 Ecumenical Food Kitchen Every two months a team of Trinity members prepares and serves a nutritious meal for many disadvantaged people from the community.
 Many of these people are unemployed or disabled and might not otherwise have a hot meal.
 Meals are served at First Presbyterian Church.